| AUSTRALIAN RAINBOWFISH

 the shoreline of Lake Eacham.
 Often found among aquatic vegetation, fallen

 logs or branches.
+Conservation Status: Not in IUCN Red

 List: it must be consider to be vulnerable due to its limited distribution